-Thabiti Anyabwile and John Onwuchekwa recently wrote an opinion piece (view a non-paywalled version) titled “We need a better strategy to plant Black and brown churches” published in The Washington Post.
+Thabiti Anyabwile and John Onwuchekwa recently wrote an opinion piece last year titled “We need a better strategy to plant Black and brown churches.”
 The article, published originally on June 19th, traces the history of Black churches before and after emancipation—the central event celebrated by Juneteenth.
 Anyabwile and Onwuchekwa look at the parallels between then and now and call for a new understanding of church planting today for Black and brown communities.

 In the article, they argue that rather than embrace a multi-ethnic model of the church: